University of Virginia: Dopamine and Biological Clock Disruption May Cause Obesity

 Excess body fat also possibly contributes to mental health issues, such as Alzheimer’s disease.

-Guler and his colleagues showed that careless snacking could make a person to become obese sooner or later.
+Guler and his colleagues showed that careless snacking could make a person become obese sooner or later.

-Promotion of undue eating and obesity
+Promotion of unhealthy eating and obesity

 Researchers fed a group of mice a diet that was similar to a wild variety in calorie and fat content.
 They gave another group diets with high amounts of sugars, fats, and calories.